Tech-Bibek/Computer-System/README.md

 E – & Education</br>
 R – Research</br>
 </style>

-Definition: A computer is an electronic machine that accepts data and instruction from its users, processes it and produces a desired output.
+</p>Definition: A computer is an electronic machine that accepts data and instruction from its users, processes it and produces a desired output.

 <h2>1.1.
 Explanation of the Definition</h2>